 Once you’ve satisfied all applicable recordkeeping requirements, you may dispose of any background reports you received.
 However, the law requires that you dispose of the reports – and any information gathered from them – securely.
 That can include burning, pulverizing, or shredding paper documents and disposing of electronic information so that it can’t be read or reconstructed.

-Employers in New York may not obtain a credit or investigative report on an applicant or employee unless they inform them that they will request it for employment purposes and the employee agrees in writing.
+Employers in New York may not obtain credit or investigative reports on an applicant or employee unless they inform them that they will request it for employment purposes and the employee agrees in writing.
 This notice must be written with other disclosures required under New York’s fair credit reporting act.
-Employers must also tell an applicant or employee before they take an adverse employment action even in part because of a credit or investigative report.
+Employers must also tell an applicant or employee before they take an adverse employment action even in part because of credit or investigative report.

 Employers in New York City may not obtain an applicant’s or employee’s credit report unless a specific exception applies.

-Note: The Fair Credit Reporting Act almost certainly applies to employers’ obtaining credit checks.
+Note: The Fair Credit Reporting Act almost certainly applies to employers obtaining credit checks.
 Additional information is available here.

-Employers in New York state are prohibited from asking applicants about arrests or charges that did not result in
+Employers in New York state are prohibited from asking applicants about arrests or charges that did not result in a

 All employers in the state of New York must post a copy of Article 23-A of the New York Correction Law relating to the employment of people with prior criminal convictions.

 New York City